open-automation/switch-inject-lite/README.md

 #### Count files
 Count the number of items in a directory.
 If the target job is a file, it returns 1.
 You must specify a private data key for the count result if you use this type.

+#### Get size
+Recursively gets the size of the target job.
+You must specify a private data key for the size result as well as the unit you'd like the result in.

 ## Discussion
 https://forum.enfocus.com/viewtopic.php?f=13&t=1497